caihelin/SimpleUI/README.md

 public class SampleActivity extends SimpleActivity {
 ```

+You either have to use `enableDefaultTheme()` or `enableCustomTheme(R.style.YourTheme)`.
+If you are using the second method you have to make sure that `R.style.YourTheme` has the parent `Theme.SimpleUI`.

 For more information and a sample of how to use see the SampleActivity.
 You can find it <a href="https://github.com/jlelse/SimpleUI/blob/master/sample/src/main/java/jlelse/simpleuisample/SampleActivity.java">here</a>

 ## Advanced features